blazejjanus/blazejjanus/README.md

 ### Hi there 👋
 👂 My name is Błażej Janus

-🎓 I graduated with a BSc in Computer Science from the Faculty of Electrical Engineering at the Silesian University of Technology.
+🎓 I graduated with a BSc in Computer Science from the Faculty of Electrical Engineering at the Silesian University of Technology.<br>
    Currently, I am pursuing further studies in Computer Science at the Faculty of Applied Mathematics, also at the Silesian University of Technology.

 🔭 I'm interested in: security, Linux and .NET.